By Nick Nilsson

 Before I continue, I want to make one thing perfectly clear: I believe low-carb diets DO have their place in nutritional science.

 They can be a very valuable dietary strategy and can be very effective for fat loss.
-I actually incorporate proper low-carb eating into my fat loss program "Metabolic Surge - Rapid Fat Loss."
+I actually incorporate proper low-carb eating into my fat loss diet program "The Starting Monday Diet."

 It's the misinformation and bandwagon profiteering currently becoming associated with low-carb diets that really create the problems we see with low-carb diets.